Derek Mooney: Career

 It was announced in July 2008 that Mooney was to step down as presenter of Winning Streak, after seven years.
 RTÉ relaunched the programme as Winning Streak: Dream Ticket in the autumn of 2008 with new presenters, Aidan Power and Kathryn Thomas, with new games and a new fresh feel to the show.

 In 2008, Mooney hosted the Lotto's first Millionaire Raffle draw during a break in the Rose of Tralee.
 There was subsequently a major controversy and a National Lottery spokesperson was attacked over the manner in which the draw was conducted, i.e. not live, plus the coincidence that one of the new millionaires was from Tralee.

 Mooney was the second host of the game show, The Big Money Game, taking over in 2009.
 He did so until 2011, then he was replaced by Brian Ormond and Sinéad Kennedy in 2012.
 Also in 2009, he offered to take a ten per cent pay cut due to the recession, drawing praise and admiration from some quarters.

 In 2010 he presented Fame: The Musical, an RTÉ reality talent competition, and in 2011 he presented The Genealogy Roadshow.
 He dressed up as a leprechaun to beat a world record set by American talk show host Jay Leno.
 People came from Italy, Poland and Romania to participate.
 He hosted Mooney Tunes for RTÉ over Christmas 2011, an obvious pun on the similarity between the presenter's name and the word "Looney" as used in Looney Tunes, the Warner Bros. animated cartoon series.

 In 2012 he presented RTÉ's quiz show Who Knows Ireland Best?.

 Mooney announced the points given by Ireland to other nations in the Eurovision Song Contest in 2009, 2010 and 2011, just as he had previously done in 2000.
 He has become directly associated with this role in Irish life.
 He has expressed regret at not having had an opportunity to present The Late Late Show.

 In February 2015, he took up the post of executive producer of RTÉ Radio 1's nature and wildlife programming.

+Salary

+In May 2026, RTÉ bosses announced a re-categorisation of Mooney's salary from a producer to a producer with presenting roles.
+The change put Mooney inside the top-10 list of highest paid presenters.
+The list is published every year by the broadcaster.
+The scrutiny on salaries was exacerbated by the RTÉ secret payment scandal.